The role of praise in working with young people

 There are many ways to strengthen the connection or relationship you have with the young people in your care.
 This blog will explore one of them: the 5:1 ratio of positive to negative interaction.

-What is 5-to-1 Ratio?
+What is the 5-to-1 Ratio?

 The role of praise in working with young people-image1

 Research shows that in order to have a stable relationship, the ratio of positive to negative interactions should be at least 5:1—five positive interactions for every negative one (Lisitsa, 2012).
-5-to-1 Ratio is a practice in which ITC workers increase the number of positive interactions with young people as compared to negative interactions.
-Throughout the day and night, ITC workers and young people share numerous interactions, such as being woken-up, making breakfast, getting ready for school, trips out of the house, sitting through bad dreams, listening to fears etc. Research has supported the idea that there is a “critical ratio” of positive to negative interactions (Gottman, 2011) between adults and young people to best support and sustain constructive young person-worker relationships.
-That ratio is to provide 5 positive interactions (e.g. friendly conversation, nonverbal acknowledgement, specific praise, positive feedback etc.) to every 1 negative interaction (e.g. reprimand, criticism etc.) for each young person.
-It is important to note that this is not just about complimenting the young person.
-Though compliments are one form of positive interaction, it is about forming positive working relationships in general through all kinds of interactions.
+The 5-to-1 Ratio is a practice in which carers and care professionals increase the number of positive interactions with young people as compared to negative interactions.
+Throughout the day and night, caregivers and young people share numerous interactions, such as being woken-up, making breakfast, getting ready for school, trips out of the house, sitting through bad dreams, listening to fears etc. Research has supported the idea that there is a “critical ratio” of positive to negative interactions (Gottman, 2011) between adults and young people to best support and sustain constructive young person-worker relationships.
+That ratio is to provide 5 positive interactions (e.g. friendly conversation, nonverbal acknowledgement, specific praise, positive feedback, etc.) to every 1 negative interaction (e.g. reprimand, criticism etc.) for each young person.

 How will this help young people?